Chung Dong-young

-From April 2004 until December 2005, Chung was the South Korean Minister of Unification.
-Before holding that post, he served two terms in the National Assembly with the National Congress for New Politics and the Millennium Democratic Party, respectively; has twice been chairman of the Uri Party; and was considered a strong contender to succeed Roh Moo-hyun as president.
-Like Roh, Chung is also a Roman Catholic.
+A member of the Democratic Party of Korea (DPK), he was the nominee of the United New Democratic Party in the 2007 South Korean presidential election and previously served as the unification minister from 2004 to 2006.

+Early life and career

+He was born in Sunchang County, North Jeolla Province, South Korea on 27 July 1953.
 He has a bachelor's degree in Korean History from Seoul National University (1979) and master's from the University of Wales, and before entering politics, he was a journalist and anchor at the Politics Section of the Munhwa Broadcasting Corporation.
 He served as an anchor at MBC Newsdesk from the late 1980s and early 1990s.
+Chung is a Roman Catholic.

+Political career

+From 1996 to 2004, he served two terms in the National Assembly with the National Congress for New Politics and the Millennium Democratic Party, respectively; has twice been chairman of the Uri Party; and was considered a strong contender to succeed Roh Moo-hyun as president.